develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 * Automatic: Languages with this form of memory management include an additional runtime thread,that is the **Garbage Collector, that runs alongside the program as a daemon thread**.
 Most dynamic languages based on a virtual machine such Python, Java, C# and Ruby rely on automatic memory management.
 Automatic memory management is one of the reasons that writing code in these languages is easy.

 * [[SemiAutomatic]]: Languages such as Swift fall into this category.
-They don't have a dedicated GC built in as part of the runtime, but offer a reference counting type, which does automatic management of memory at a granular level. **Rust also provides the reference counting types Rc<T> and Arc<T>.**
+They don't have a dedicated GC built in as part of the runtime, but offer a reference counting type, which does automatic management of memory at a granular level **Rust also provides the reference counting types Rc<T> and Arc<T>.**

 > the majority of  Common Vulnerabilities & Exposure (CVEs) in software related to memory management, it shows that we humans are not very good at this!